Ghuduwala

 Ghuduwala (Punjabi: ਘੁੱਦੂਵਾਲਾ) is a village in Faridkot district of Punjab, India.
 It is located right between Ferozepur, Sri Muktsar Sahib, Faridkot, and Jand Sahib.
 The village falls in Faridkot tehsil.

 Demographics

-The population of this village is 1042 of which 555 are males while 487 as per population census of 2011.
+The population of this village is 1042 of which 555 are males while 487 females as per population census of 2011.
 The nearest post office to this village is Jand Sahib 2 km away, pin code is 151212.
 The total geographical area of village is 522 Hectares/5.22 km^{2}.